ponzS/NativeScript-for-web/README.md

 ## Background & Goals

 - Provide a native app example using `nativescript-vue` + `@nativescript/vite`, showcasing development and HMR on iOS/Android.
-- Provide a “web adapter” (local package `nativescript-web-adapter`) that scans and transforms the project's `src/` code to generate a Vue application that runs in the browser, enabling quick preview and collaboration on desktop browsers.
+- Provide a “web adapter” (local package `nativescript-web-adapter`) that scans and transforms the project's `src/` code to generate a Web application that runs in the browser (Vue or Angular), enabling quick preview and collaboration on desktop browsers.
-- The generated Web project lives in `platforms/web/` with its own Vite config, dependencies, and entry files, without affecting the native side.
+- The generated Web project lives in `platforms/<framework>/` with its own Vite config, dependencies, and entry files, without affecting the native side.

 ---